-Now you know how to do fine art photography right.
-You’ve learned some fine art photography techniques for upping your game, some ways to get your work seen, and how to work towards getting your photography art shown in a gallery.
+You’ve learned some fine art photography techniques for upping your game, some ways to get your work marketed, and how to work towards getting your photography art shown in a gallery.

 So, what are you waiting for?
 Grab your camera, get out there, and start creating some amazing fine art photography!